godotengine/godot-docs/getting_started/workflow/export/changing_application_icon_for_windows.rst

 Testing the result
 ------------------

-You can now export the game and see whether you have change the icons sucessfully or not.
+You can now export the game and see whether you have change the icons successfully or not.
 If everything works fine, you will see this.

 .. image:: img/icon_result.png